keithbuhler/keithbuhler.github.io/slideshows/ethics1pojman.md

 ## About me

 ![Josiah in the snow](/images/josiah-snow.jpg)

-- Grew up in the South... of CA
-- First time living outside the country

-</section><section data-markdown>

-## About me

 - Two toddlers, so I love sleep
 - Been teaching philosophy for 5 years now